Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 First time visiting South Korea?
 Make sure to read my essential South Korea travel tips.

-Where is Haneul Park?
+Where is Haneul Park in Seoul?

 A pathway lined with pampas grass leading towards the sunset at Haneul Park in Seoul, Korea.